-2.01 Obtain assistance before placing a drop wire over streets, highways, or elsewhere, if traffic, tree, or other conditions are such that one man cannot do the work safely.

-- 2.02 Insulating gloves shall be worn by all employees when performing all operations in which the handline or the drop wire may come in contact with power wires or power cables. - 2.03 The handline used for raising a drop wire under the conditions outlined in this section shall be free from metallic strands and shall preferably be dry.
+- 2.01 Obtain assistance before placing a drop wire over streets, highways, or elsewhere, if traffic, trees, or other conditions are such that one man cannot do the work safely. - 2.02 Insulating gloves shall be worn by all employees when performing all operations in which the handline or the drop wire may come in contact with power wires or power cables. - 2.03 The handline used for raising a drop wire under the conditions outlined in this section shall be free from metallic strands and shall preferably be dry.
 However, if weather conditions are such that it is impracticable to keep the handline dry, a wet handline may be used for placing drop wire over secondary electric service wires operating at less than 300 volts. - 2.04 In general, one 50-foot and one 100-foot 3/8-inch handline will be needed for the operations outlined in this section and Section 462-400-206.
-The handlines should be served at the ends to prevent unraveling. - 2.05 When it is necessary to carry a handline up a pole or ladder, double the end of the handline back on itself for a distance of approximately 1 foot and place this loop under the right or left side or back of the body belt or in such other position that the handline will be released readily if it is placed under tension while the employee is climbing the pole or ladder. - 2.06 Never release the drop wire supports from a wire span while working inside the angle formed by the wire. - 2.07 Avoid working from a ladder placed against a building with the side rails crossing a wire run or in any other position where movement of the wire, due to loosening of the attachments, would cause an accident. - 2.08 When a drop wire is to be attached to a span clamp, place the foot of the extension ladder on the field side of the suspension strand and not in the street or highway.
-If there is no street or highway adjacent to the span clamp, place the ladder preferably against the opposite side of the strand from the drop wire run to the building.
+The handlines should be served at the ends to prevent unraveling.

+□ 2.05 When it is necessary to carry a handline up a pole or ladder, secure one end of the rope to a B Handline Carrier (Fig. 1) attached to a body belt.
+The steel loop of the B Handline Carrier is designed to release the handline if it is placed under tension while the employee is climbing a pole or ladder.
+If no B Handline Carrier is available, double the end of the handline back on itself for a distance of approximately 1 foot and place this loop under the side or back of the body belt so that it will be readily released if placed under tension.